gquere/gquere.github.io/sstic2020_writeup/step1.md

 Getting the kernel version
 --------------------------
-In order to properly "read" the memory dump, volatility needs a profile that basically tells it what the kernel offsets and addresses are.
-Contrary to the limited number of Windows kernels, because there as sooooo many Linux kernels (multiple versions, multiple distributions with multiple lineups each with their own patches ...) you'll generally need to generate your own profile since it doesn't exist.
+In order to properly "read" the memory dump, volatility needs a profile that basically indicates what the kernel offsets and addresses are.
+Contrary to the limited number of Windows kernels, because there as sooooo many Linux kernels (multiple versions, multiple distributions with multiple lineups each with their own patches ...) you will have to generate your own profile since it doesn't exist.
 This has become a very common step in CTFs to harden the difficulty a bit.

 The first step is to find the kernel version for which we want a profile.
 This is easily identified using grep or [ngp ;)](https://github.com/gquere/ngp2) :
 ```